gmcirco/quickGrid/README.md

-This is a minimum working example using the data provided in the `quickGrid` package. `quickGrid` is packaged with an example dataset containing robberies in Hartford CT for 2018 and 2019.
-A number of spatial predictors are packed in as well, including the locations of bars, liquor stores, gas stations, pharmacies, and dollar stores (labeled ‘retail’).
+This is a minimum working example using the data provided in the `quickGrid` package. `quickGrid` is packaged with an example dataset containing robberies in Hartford CT for 2017 though 2019.
+A number of spatial predictors are packed in as well, including the locations of bars, night clubs, liquor stores, gas stations, pharmacies, and restaurants.
 For simplicity, these are packaged as a list of `sf` objects that can be easily plugged into our model prep function.

 ### Setting up your data